ultimate271/notes/tolkien/ringsofpower.md

 untaught to the height of that power and knowledge which those have who are beyond the Sea?'

+### In Eregion, the Noldor become great craftsmen and forge Rings of Power
 It was in Eregion that the counsels of Sauron were most gladly received, for in that land the Noldor desired ever to increase the skill and subtlety of their works.
 Moreover they were not at peace in their hearts, since they had refused